Game Over: LSAC Says Farewell to Logic Games

 LSAC actually analyzed over 200,000 exams and found that swapping out the Logic Games section for a second Logical Reasoning section has basically no impact on average LSAT scores—that is to say, for most students, the difference in scores would be 1 point or less.

-And if you’re wondering, as we’re sure you are, they also found that the LSAT will still be equally as valuable in predicting success in law school.
+And if you’re wondering, they also found that the LSAT will still be equally as valuable in predicting success in law school.

 So if you’ve already started your LSAT prep, you’re almost certainly good to keep doing what you’re already doing—especially if what you’re doing is studying with Blueprint. 😉